The Crystal Slipper Cocktail

 Even Betty Boop starred in her own Cinderella movie one year before Mr. Boston’s first edition was published.

-As soon as I laid eyes on the Crystal Slipper recipe, I would fall in love with it.
+As soon as I laid eyes on the Crystal Slipper recipe, I knew I would fall in love with it.

 Firstly, this drink calls for 1/4 of a glass of Creme Yvette which has quickly become one of my favorite go to liqueurs.
 Pairing that with Gin and orange Bitters seemed like a home run.